thierryc/SketchAPI/_actions/ExportSlices.md

 The action context for this action contains two keys:

-* `document`: the document that the change occurred in. **Note:** currently, this is an instance of `MSImmutableDocumentData`, and not the more usual `MSDocument` instance.
+* `document`: the Document that the change occurred in. **Note:** currently, this is an instance of `MSImmutableDocumentData`, and not the more usual `MSDocument` instance.
 This is likely to be corrected in a future update of Sketch.
 * `exports`: a list of the items that were exported.
 Each entry in this list is a dictionary -- see [Exports List](#exports-list) below for more details.

 ### Exports List